Please contact the funeral home first. The funeral home will then make arrangements with the Parish to schedule the Funeral Mass.

 - All arrangements and scheduling for Funeral Mass that will occur with cremains (ashes) present will only be scheduled once the family has possession of the ashes.
 No Mass will be scheduled until the family has the ashes in their possession.
 Once you have received the ashes, please call Luis J. Cuza, our Director of Music Ministries at (305) 446-9950 Ext.
 308 or Email at LCuza@cotlf.org.

 - After the conclusion of the mass, a priest or a deacon will follow the family to the cemetery for the Rite of Committal.
 All interments must take place immediately after the conclusion of the Funeral Mass.

 - All funeral liturgies include music at the Church of the Little Flower.
 This includes a cantor with organ or piano accompaniment.
 All music for a Funeral Mass must be sacred and liturgical.
 The use of secular music is not permitted.
-All music requests must be approved by the Associate Director of Music or the Pastor.
-If you have any questions regarding music please contact Luis J. Cuza, our Associate Director of Music & Pastoral Resource Office at (305) 446-9950 Ext.
+All music requests must be approved by the Director of Music Ministries or the Pastor.
+If you have any questions regarding music please contact Luis J. Cuza, our Director of Music Ministries at (305) 446-9950 Ext.
 308 or email at LCuza@cotlf.org.

 - Memorial Masses

 - Unfortunately, the Church of the Little Flower does not offer private Memorial Masses.
 However, we make available the opportunity for “particular” Mass intentions to be scheduled as part of the liturgical prayer of the Church.
 Simply contact the parish office to make arrangements.
 For more information contact the parish office at (305) 446-9950.

 What to Do When the Death of a Loved One Occurs

 Call the Funeral Home and Let Your Parish Know